Research Instruction & Information Literacy

 - When making an appointment it's a huge help to us if you attach the assignment the class is working on.

 - If you need a computer classroom for activities not related to student research (administering a test, student evaluations, etc.) we will do our best to accommodate you.
-You can also check with Lauren Wright, Ext.
-4306, to see if there is a computer lab available.
+Campus computer labs can also be requested using the Room Reservation Form.